Your smart speaker wants to know everything – and that’s a turn-off for some

 The onslaught has yet to arrive

-This information comes as the numbers of smart speakers and their digital assistants such as Amazon’s Alexa are climbing rapidly.
+This quest for information comes as the numbers of smart speakers and their digital assistants such as Amazon’s Alexa are climbing rapidly.
 Juniper Research estimated that there are already 2.5 billion digital assistants in use by the end of 2018 – and this number is forecast to jump up to eight billion by 2023.

 They only want you